28 Sep Common Law vs. Statutory Law—What’s the Difference?

 In an effort to promote stability, the precedents set by higher courts are legally binding on lower courts.
 When a precedent is set for a certain type of case by a higher court, then the lower court has to give the same judgment in future cases.
 However, if a lower court feels the precedent is outdated or does not relate closely enough to the case at hand, then they can choose to deviate or modify the precedent.

 The main difference between common law and statutory law is that common law is based on past judicial opinions, while statutory law is based on current statutes (written laws).
 Examples of statutory laws include traffic laws like driving on a suspended license, drug laws like those regarding drug possession, etc.

 Unlike common law, statutory law is codified and encompasses compiled legislation that has been passed on a local, state or federal level.
 Also known as civil law, statutory law is strict in its application, which means it is not subject to the same interpretation as common law.
 In other words, a statute means exactly what it says.

 However, statutes are subject to being overturned or changed if a later legislative body finds them unconstitutional.
 Some statutes are even set to expire every few years.
 If the law is still needed, then it can be renewed after the expiration.
 In this way, statutory law is flexible in order for the law to remain relevant and reasonable to the people it was designed to protect or regulate.

 A Criminal Defense Attorney in Phoenix You Can Trust

-Todd Coolidge, a criminal defense attorney in Phoenix, is well-versed in statutory law and knows how to research case law to find precedent on behalf of his clients.
+Todd Coolidge, a criminal defense attorney in Phoenix, is well-versed in the differences between common law and statutory law.
+At Coolidge Law Firm, we know how to research case law to find precedent on behalf of our clients.
 If you’re in need of a criminal law specialist to handle your case, then look no further: schedule your consultation today!